Is your organization doing a bit of soul-searching?

 And that purpose can be anything from being a resource for each other to contributing to the co-creation of an engaged work culture.

-Now that workers are used to untethered environments, organizations should use all-in-one HR technology that helps advance the employee experience while also intentionally giving their workers the meaningful connections they need to build the social capital that makes businesses thrive.
+Now that workers are used to untethered environments, organizations should use all-in-one HR technology that helps advance the employee experience.
+Look for a tech suite with these qualities and features:

 The results?
 Most companies that leaned into flexible initiatives are still experiencing productivity and meeting business goals by embracing this adaptability.

-“We’ve seen productivity grow from the people who are given this opportunity to work from anywhere,” said Senior Director of Operations at KNA Solutions, John Nicholson.
+“We’ve seen productivity grow from the people who are given this opportunity to work from anywhere,” said senior director of operations at KNA Solutions, John Nicholson, in Paylocity’s webinar.

 Amid these tectonic workforce shifts, one critical question many organizations have found themselves asking is, “How do we make programs impactful for employee development and learning?”

-That’s to say employees seek a flexible learning experience that meets their needs and fits into their workflow, whether that’s watching a quick video before wrapping up for the day or leveraging virtual check-ins for those who need more one-on-one time.
+Employees seek a flexible learning experience that meets their needs and fits into their workflow.
+Whether that’s watching a quick video before wrapping up for the day or leveraging virtual check-ins for those who need more one-on-one time.

-Additionally, today’s HR and payroll solutions make it more feasible than ever for managers and direct reports to stay on the same page—even if they’re in different workspaces—by providing performance management capabilities that empower them to:
+Additionally, today’s HR and payroll solutions make it more feasible than ever for managers and direct reports to stay on the same page through tactics like:

 Through modern, user-friendly technology, organizations can engage their remote and in-office workers and significantly improve the employee experience.

-Learn more about how to prepare your organization for what’s over the next horizon by downloading your free copy of 6 Ways to Future-Proof Today with HR and Payroll Solutions.
+Learn more about how to prepare your organization for what’s over the next horizon by downloading your free copy of The Future of HCM Now: 6 Ways to Future-Proof Today with HR and Payroll Solutions.